New to smoking brisket?

-Always measure the internal meat temperature of the thickest part of the flat. (that is best place to put thermometer)
+Always measure the internal meat temperature of the thickest part of the flat. (that is the best place to put the thermometer)

 This is the section of the flat that is closest to the point.
 So, you’re technically measuring both parts of the brisket.